Lars Nootbaar Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.77 team ERA ranks 26th across all league pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (4.82).

-- Nationals pitchers combine to allow 124 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- Nationals pitchers combine to give up 129 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- His last time out was on Friday against the Texas Rangers, when the right-hander threw six innings, surrendering four earned runs while allowing seven hits.
+- The righty last appeared on Wednesday, July 5 against the Cincinnati Reds, when he threw five innings, allowing three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.